lee-zhg/db2-nodejs-helloworld/README.md

   npm install
   ```

-6. Create a dashDB service using your Bluemix account and replace the corresponding credentials in your app.js file
+6. Create a dashDB service using your IBM Cloud account and replace the corresponding credentials in your app.js file

 ```
         db: "BLUDB",